SiddharthaSomalinga/FireGuard/README.md

 We learned about fire behavior modeling, combining multiple environmental and social factors into a single risk assessment through a chatbot interface, the Random Forest machine learning algorithm, and implementing scientific equations in a practical emergency management system that is relevant to today’s society due to the ongoing fires in California.

 **What's next for FireGuard:**

 We hope to integrate real-time weather data to calculate more real-time data and collaborate with AI companies that provide video feeds so we can develop a machine-learning model that can better help combat fires in the future.
 We also hope to use real-world sensors that collect data on fuel content and integrate that into the machine learning model, as well as train the model on more datasets to improve accuracy further.

+**Setup Instructions:**

+Download or clone the repository from Github.
+Install all the required libraries as shown in the app.py file.
+After that, go to terminal and run the command streamlit run app.py, and the application should open in a new window locally.
+To run the prolog file, use the SWI-Prolog interpreter online or any other Prolog or s(CASP) interpreter and run "chatbot." to get the chatbot ui and "priority_list(OrderedResults)." to get the priority list based on the test cases.